Textualize/textual/docs/guide/testing.md

 ### Modifier keys

 You can simulate clicks in combination with modifier keys, by setting the `shift`, `meta`, or `control` parameters.
-Here's how you could simulate ctrl-clicking a widget with an id of "slider":
+Here's how you could simulate ctrl-clicking a widget with an ID of "slider":

 ```python
 await pilot.click("#slider", control=True)